Spring 2025

 "We can’t imagine what’s next, except that it will surely involve more make-work for more administrators, whose proliferation has driven much of the rise in college tuition and student debt.
 For 16,937 students, Stanford lists 2,288 faculty and 15,750 administrative staff."

-Behold the school’s Elimination of Harmful Language Initiative."
+--"The Stanford Guide to Acceptable Words: Behold the School’s Elimination of Harmful Language Initiative."

 By The Editorial Board